So, you’re looking for the Chromebook with the best screen.

 But if you use the same resolution on a 15.6’’ Chromebook, the image will be noticeably less sharp and more blurred.

 This is because you’re using the same number of pixels on a bigger picture, which “spreads” the pixels out.
-Less pixels per square inch means a lower pixel density, which means a blurry and pixelated picture.
+Fewer pixels per square inch means a lower pixel density, which means a blurry and pixelated picture.

 Think about it.
 Imagine if you had a bunch of marbles that fit into a square cookie cutter, and you have just enough to fill in every single gap so that the whole cookie cutter is filled with marbles.
 Think of each marble as a pixel.
 If the cookie cutter were a Chromebook’s display and the marbles were pixels, you’d have a nice, full picture with a sharp image.
 Each pixel is a piece that displays the overall image on your display.